canonical/certification-docs/Policy_Guide.rst

 introduced in version between version 1.01 and 1.10 of package X will be treated with higher priority as a regression in the OS.

+Enablement Bugs
+'''''''''''''''
+Bugs determined to require hardware enablement for a Model to pass Certification will need to be examined and discussed with the Partner Engineer and Canonical to determine the best course of action.
+This may require a paid Non-Recurring Engineering engagement with Canonical to perform the enablement work necessary.

+Examples of Enablement NRE would include a new server management engine that requires use of a special API for hardware management or the inclusion of a new driver that is not supported by the current HWE kernel.

 Submission of Results
 ---------------------
 Results should be submitted using the process outlined in the Self-Testing